Somya0112/Student-Guide-System/README.md

 # Objective
    With the project fully up and running the aim is as follows:
-   * Feed-in every student’s performance and train module to analyze the data.
+   * Feed-in every student’s record and train module to analyze the data.
-   * Get predictions on how the students will perform in upcoming tests.
-   * Can predict if students will drop the course(if they fail/low performance) also help faculty to focus on weak students and present it visually.
+   * Get predictions in which field the student can work and which post graduation stream they can do.

 # Proposed work
   * The Predictive and Recommendation part of the project is the only module that remains to be fully implemented.
   * Currently the many methods to build initial models are being explored and based on their accuracies and the needs of the module, the  best  model will be implemented.